 Wassily Kandinsky is famous as a pioneer of abstract art, creating paintings that, unlike early art, were not trying to depict reality.
 Instead, Kandinsky used shapes and colour to create striking imagery.
 He was interested in how the positions, shapes and colour of things had an effect on the person looking at a painting.
 He seems a perfect artist to use to explore vector graphics based on mathematically accurate shapes.

 Kandinsky (among other things) is famous for paintings of circles.
-Suppose, inspired by seeing his paintings, I want to attempt to draw some pictures of my own…Here is my first ever attempt, drawn in a computer graphics program:
+Inspired by seeing his paintings, I wanted to create some pictures of my own…Here is my first ever attempt, drawn in a computer graphics program: